-sugars, glucose, starch, glycogen
+sugars, glucose, starch, glycogen 4.2) Student Book answers

-(4.2) St

 - 1. Carbohydrates and lipids/fats and oils. - 2.
 Similarity: both are carbohydrates.

 Differences: any two from - sugars are small molecules, starches are big molecules made up of lots of sugars; sugars are absorbed into the blood quickly, starches have to be digested before they can be absorbed; sugars for quick release energy, starch for slow release energy.